synlion/igittipferd/tttrepo/tttdiary.md

 I'm currently trying to reproduce the issue in my copy of VS Code to track down the problem source.
 Let's see how that goes.

 #### 20:32
 I also ran into some trouble with a branch called pr/3 that I certainly didn't create on purpose.
 So far, I haven't been able to reproduce the VS Code GitHub issue.
 I have to set up full GitHub integration there first.
+I also have to fix the Webhook.
+It isn't sending updates to my home server.